jg-digital-media/jgdm_personal_dashboard_dom/README.md

   + Finally, I added a sticky footer will eventually allow the user easy access to visibility toggle buttons for the Dashboard panels.

-+ `10-10-2025` - Added styling for the Todolist section - mimicking states for editable and eedited states.
++ `10-10-2025` - Added styling for the Todolist section - mimicking states for editable and edited states.

++ `13-10-2025` - Groundwork done for the rest of the dashboard panels.
+Created more extend directives for more common elements like buttons and icons.

 [Back to Top](#jgdm_personal_dashboard_dom)